Lucas-He/Kalaha/README.md

 Field Buttons: Clicking a field button will take it's marbles and distribute them according to the rules

 The last clicked Button will appear green (for human and AI)

-Edit: On Rule is still missing (if you end up in a goal field you should be allowed to go again.
-I'll add that later)
+Edit: Added if you end up in a goal field you MUST! go again.
+(Not sure if you have the option to pass)